Proposal Manager Career Guide

 12 min read

 Being a proposal manager is unlike any other role.
-Indeed, if you think about it, the position is an exercise in opposites.
+If you think about it, the position is an exercise in opposites.
 For instance, proposal managers work with almost every department, giving them a big-picture perspective.
 However, when they respond to RFPs, they must pay attention to every little detail.
 In addition, the role is often exciting and fast-paced when creating a win strategy and composing a proposal.
 On the other hand, proposal managers frequently answer the same routine questions over and over again.

 Consequently, the proposal manager role requires a unique set of skills.
-However, for those who can balance the responsibilities of the role, becoming a proposal manager is a rewarding job.
+For those who can balance the responsibilities of the role, becoming a proposal manager is a rewarding job.
 It is a great career starting point for some, while others make it a satisfying life-long career.
 Regardless, proposal managers play a key role in their organization’s success.

 What is a proposal manager?